Hacker0x01/docs.hackerone.com/docs/programs/bonuses.md

 Did a hacker help you verify that an issue was resolved appropriately?
 Did the hacker format the report according to your instructions?
 Awarding a bonus is a great way to positively reinforce the kind of behavior you find most helpful from hackers.

 #### Promotions
-The bonus feature makes it easy for programs to run a promotion during a specific time frame, or add extra incentives for issues found within a desired product or feature.
+The bonus feature makes it easy for programs to run a promotion during a specific time frame or to add extra incentives for issues found within a desired product or feature.
 Use bonuses to offer additional incentives to focus hackers on the scope you care most about.